Within this FAQ guide, you will discover answers to your questions regarding the McGill Master of Management in Finance (MMF) program.

 Is there an interview required for the application?

-Yes, selected students will be called for a phone, Skype or in-person interview.
+Yes, selected students will be called for a phone, online or in-person interview.

 If I am admitted, when do I have to respond?